Muchangi Karemba: Political career

-Karemba is a member of the United Democratic Alliance which is the leading party in Kenya under the president William Ruto, where he won with a landslide with 50,519 votes against his closest competitor Simba who had just above 11,000 votes.
-Previously, Karemba belonged to Jubilee party, under President Uhuru Kenyatta.
-He is now a member of United Democratic Alliance under William Ruto.
+Karemba is a member of the United Democratic Alliance which is the leading party in Kenya under president William Ruto, where he won with a landslide with 50,519 votes against his closest competitor Simba who had just above 11,000 votes.
+Previously, Karemba belonged to the Jubilee party, under President Uhuru Kenyatta.
+He is now a member of the United Democratic Alliance under William Ruto.

-Karemba vied for the Runyenjes constituency parliamentary seat in 2013 under Alliance Party of Kenya party and lost narrowly to Cecily Mbarire who is now the current governor of Embu County.
+Karemba vied for the Runyenjes constituency parliamentary seat in 2013 under the Alliance Party of Kenya party and lost narrowly to Cecily Mbarire who is now the current governor of Embu County.
 He vied again in 2017 under Jubilee and won the election garnering 59,447 votes against his close competitor who had 5,184 votes.
 In parliament, Karemba was a sitting member of the education committee.
 He also served as a member of the Library and ICT committee of the National Assembly.
 He is currently the Chairman of the Labour Committee of the Kenyan National Assembly and also a member of the Liaison Committee composed of all chairpersons.
 Karemba is a close confidant of President Dr. William Ruto.